Park Interpretive School Programs (Preschool - Grade 5)

 Grades 2-3; 1.5 hrs (maximum 25 students)

 Students will discover the whoo-oo, what and how of these expert night hunters and their unique adaptations.
-A close-up look at two different species of common owls, practising some awesome owl calls and hands-on learning will round out the program.
+A close-up look at two different species of common owls, practicing some awesome owl calls and hands-on learning will round out the program.
 Offered at Elk/Beaver LakeFrancis/King and Witty's Lagoon regional parks.

 Tell Us How We're Doing!